-- 18. A regulated institution must at all times maintain a Business Plan approved by the Board: - a) prior to its adoption; and - b) at any time it is revised during its operational cycle. - 19.
-Paragraph 18 does not apply to a run-off insurer provided that the run-off insurer maintains at all times a run-off plan4 (including a description of the run-off insurer's approach to capital management) according to this Prudential Standard. - 20.
-The regulated institution's Business Plan must be a three-year rolling plan and be reviewed at least annually. - 21.
-A regulated institution must submit to APRA: - (a) a Business Plan after each annual review; and
+- 18. A regulated institution must at all times maintain a 'Business Plan' approved by the Board: - a) prior to its adoption; and - b) at any time it is revised during its operational cycle. - 19.
+Paragraph 18 does not apply to a run-off insurer provided that the run-off insurer maintains at all times a 'run-off plan' (including a description of the run-off insurer's approach to capital management) according to this Prudential Standard.

-Also refer to Prudential Standard CPS 510 Governance for the internal audit function of a regulated institution to have among its objectives a review of the risk management framework.
+&lt;sup>1 Also refer to Prudential Standard CPS 510 Governance, which requires that a regulated institution's internal audit function must have among its objectives a review of the risk management framework.

-4 Referred to in paragraphs 22 to 28.
+&lt;sup>2 Referred to in paragraphs 22 to 28.